regmtait/HullArtCircle/_includes/programme.md

-## February 2025 programme
+## May 2025 programme

-* 3 February — Pauline
+* 5 May — Bank Holiday
-* 10 February — Eric
+* 12 May — Claudia
-* 17 February — TBC
+* 19 May — TBC
-* 24 February — Evy
+* 26 May — Bank Holiday